liqi-shu/peri-procedural-stroke-calc/README.md

-# Brown University Perioperative Risk Assessment
+# Brown Perioperative Stroke Risk Assessment Tool

 ## Overview

-The Brown University Perioperative Risk Assessment is an evidence-based, web-based tool designed to predict the risk of perioperative stroke in patients undergoing surgical procedures.
-This calculator implements a validated logistic regression model derived from comprehensive clinical data analysis using the Brown University healthcare dataset.
+The Brown Perioperative Stroke Risk Assessment Tool is an evidence-based, web-based tool designed to predict the risk of perioperative stroke in patients undergoing surgical procedures.
+This calculator implements a validated logistic regression model derived from comprehensive clinical data analysis.

 ## Clinical Significance